antoine-crettenand/Polyphonic-Software-Synthesizer/README.md

 ## Synthesizer controls

 ## Presets
-Here is some presets we found :
+Here you can find a video of some presets we have found :

 https://user-images.githubusercontent.com/43465471/174476560-ac63e572-d3ec-4d77-86e5-a3977c7c6fb2.mp4

-## Ressources